vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/1.nGQL-overview/ngql-style-guide.md

   RETURN nodes(p);
   ```

-2. Use snake case to name the identifiers, and connect the words with underscores (_) with all the letters lowercase.
+2. Use the snake case to name identifiers, and connect words with underscores (_) with all the letters lowercase.

   Not recommended: